Henry V of England: Accession

+Domestic affairs

 Henry tackled all of the domestic policies together and gradually built on them a wider policy.
 From the first, he made it clear that he would rule England as the head of a united nation.
 He let past differences be forgotten—the late Richard II was honourably re-interred; the young Edmund Mortimer, 5th Earl of March, was taken into favour; the heirs of those who had suffered under the last reign were restored gradually to their titles and estates.
-Yet, where Henry saw a grave domestic danger, he acted firmly and ruthlessly, such as the Lollard discontent in January 1414 and including the execution by burning of Henry's old friend Sir John Oldcastle in 1417 to "nip the movement in the bud" and make his own position as ruler secure.
+Yet, where Henry saw a grave domestic danger, he acted firmly and ruthlessly, such as during the Lollard discontent in January 1414 and including the execution by burning of Henry's old friend, Sir John Oldcastle, in 1417 to "nip the movement in the bud" and make his own position as ruler secure.

 Henry's reign was generally free from serious trouble at home.
 The exception was the Southampton Plot in favour of Mortimer, involving Henry, Baron Scrope, and Richard, Earl of Cambridge (grandfather of the future King Edward IV), in July 1415.
 Mortimer himself remained loyal to the King.

 Starting in August 1417, Henry promoted the use of the English language in government and his reign marks the appearance of Chancery Standard English as well as the adoption of English as the language of record within government.
-He was the first king to use English in his personal correspondence since the Norman conquest 350 years earlier.
+He was the first king to use English in his personal correspondence since the Norman Conquest 350 years earlier.